dotnet/docs/docs/architecture/microservices/microservice-ddd-cqrs-patterns/microservice-domain-model.md

 ## The Domain Entity pattern

 Entities represent domain objects and are primarily defined by their identity, continuity, and persistence over time, and not only by the attributes that comprise them.
-As Eric Evans says, “an object primarily defined by its identity is called an Entity.”
+As Eric Evans says, "an object primarily defined by its identity is called an Entity."
 Entities are very important in the domain model, since they are the base for a model.
 Therefore, you should identify and design them carefully.

 *An entity's identity can cross multiple microservices or Bounded Contexts.*